Katalam/KBM/README.md

 For building release builds see [ACE3 reference](https://ace3mod.com/wiki/development/setting-up-the-development-environment.html).

+## Using HEMTT

+HEMTT is a CLI tool that must be called from the root of your project.
+HEMTT needs to be placed in the project root and called with `./hemtt` on Linux or `hemtt.exe` on Windows.
+You can install HEMTT system wide on Windows by using `setup.exe` in the download.

+Below is just a showcase, read the [documentation](https://synixebrett.github.io/HEMTT) to learn about more features and reasonings.

 ### Submitting issues and requesting features

 Please, use my [Issue Tracker](https://github.com/Katalam/kat_10thmods/issues) to report a bug, propose a feature, or suggest changes to the existing ones.